meituan/YOLOv6/README.md

 # YOLOv6
+Implementation of paper - YOLOv6: A Single-Stage Object Detection Framework for Industrial Applications (Coming Soon)
 ## Introduction

 YOLOv6 is a single-stage object detection framework dedicated to industrial applications, with hardware-friendly efficient design and high performance.